FStarLang/fstar-vscode-assistant/README.md

 * Evaluating code snippets on F*'s reduction machinery
 * Types of sub-terms
 * Tactic proof state dumps when there is more than one dump associated with a line, e.g., in loops
-* Allowing the user to terminate a long-running Z3 process by sending it a signal

 ## Limitations